-Diets without carbohydrates such as the ketogenic diet were originally designed for patients with epilepsy by researchers at Johns Hopkins Medical Center, as it was discovered that carbohydrate reduction and fasting helped to improve the number of seizures patients had.
+Diets without carbohydrates, such as the ketogenic diet, were initially designed for patients with epilepsy by researchers at Johns Hopkins Medical Center.
+It was discovered that carbohydrate reduction and fasting helped improve the number of seizures patients had.

-Since its inception, the ketogenic diet has been linked to benefits such as protection against Alzheimer’s disease and reduced insulin-related disorders (such as polycystic ovary syndrome or diabetes) according to many studies.
+Many studies have shown that the ketogenic diet has been linked to benefits such as protection against Alzheimer’s disease and reduced insulin-related disorders (such as polycystic ovary syndrome or diabetes).

-In the 1990s, low-carbohydrate diets became popular for weight loss when Dr. Robert Atkin published his book “Dr. New dietary revolution of Atkins “.
+In the 1990s, low-carbohydrate diets became famous for weight loss when Dr. Robert Atkin published his book “Dr. New dietary revolution of Atkins. “

 Since then, dietary theories such as the Paleo diet, which reduce foods such as sugar and cereals, have reversed the mania of the low-carbohydrate diet.

-The Paleo diet is now one of the most popular diets in the world, while the ketogenic diet also (commonly along with intermittent fasting) also continues to gain notoriety.
+The Paleo diet is now one of the most popular diets globally, while the ketogenic diet (commonly along with intermittent fasting) also continues to gain notoriety.

 What is a diet without carbohydrates?
-It’s possible?
+Is it possible?

-Even foods that have small amounts of carbohydrates are prohibited in this restrictive diet.
+Even foods with small amounts of carbohydrates are prohibited in this restrictive diet.

-There’s a good chance you’ve heard of low-carb diets like the Atkins diet or the ketogenic diet.
-These diets tend to be high in fats and proteins, but low in carbohydrates, such as fruits, vegetables, grains and starches.
+There is a good chance you have heard of low-carb diets like the Atkins diet or the ketogenic diet.
+These diets tend to be high in fats and proteins but low in carbohydrates, such as fruits, vegetables, grains, and starches.

 The carbohydrate-free diet plan takes this concept one step further, eliminating all foods that contain carbohydrates and filling the diet with protein and fat exclusively.

-This means that you eat a lot of meat and fat and do not have fruits, vegetables, whole grains or sweets.
+This means that you eat many meat and fat and do not have fruits, vegetables, whole grains, or sweets.

-This is because carbohydrates are found in almost all types of foods, even if only small amounts are involved.
-While there are vegetables low in carbohydrates, for example, there are no vegetables without carbohydrates that are completely free of carbohydrates.
+This is because carbohydrates are found in almost all foods, even if only small amounts are involved.
+While there are vegetables low in carbohydrates, there are no vegetables without carbohydrates that are entirely free of carbohydrates.

-Although theoretically you can eat very close to no carbohydrate, such as eating only things like meat, oils or lard, this is not exactly a very healthy way to eat.
+Although theoretically, you can eat very close to no carbohydrates, such as eating only things like meat, oils, or lard, this is not exactly a very healthy way to eat.

-Most diets that are very low in carbohydrates include at least some plants for fiber and essential nutrients, with an emphasis on the lowest carbohydrates such as leafy greens or broccoli.
+Most diets that are very low in carbohydrates include at least some plants for fiber and essential nutrients, emphasizing the weakest carbohydrates such as leafy greens or broccoli.

-Unlike most weight loss diets that are usually based on calorie counting and / or strict portion control, diets without carbohydrates result in weight loss by focusing primarily on reducing foods that contain carbohydrates.
+Unlike most weight-loss diets that are usually based on calorie counting and strict portion control, diets without carbohydrates result in weight loss by focusing primarily on reducing foods that contain carbohydrates.

-Most people care more about “net carbs” than total carbohydrates, which take into account the amount of fiber a food has.
+Most people care more about “net carbs” than total carbohydrates, considering the fiber a food has.

-Since fiber is not taken into account for net grams of carbohydrates (the net carbohydrates are the amount of carbohydrates left when fiber grams are subtracted from total carbohydrates), you can eat as much fiber as you want from vegetables without starch. you keep carbohydrates at around 5 percent total and lower calories
+Since fiber is not considered for net grams of carbohydrates (the net carbohydrates are the number of carbohydrates left when fiber grams are subtracted from total carbohydrates), you can eat as much fiber as you want from vegetables without starch. you keep carbohydrates at around 5 percent total and lower calories

 Some carbohydrate sources that are restricted in a carbohydrate-free diet include (but are not limited to):